Long Beach Car Accident Attorneys

 Don't let those responsible for your injuries walk away scot-free.
-Contact The Law Firm of Joseph H. Low IV today for a free case analysis.
+Contact a Long Beach car accident attorney at The Law Firm of Joseph H. Low IV today for a free case analysis.
 The number is (562) 901-0840.

 Los Angeles, Orange County, and San Diego are growing increasingly crowded, and our law office sees tons of crashes in these areas.
 The main causes are:

 - Distracted driving: Even newer cars can be a source of distraction, with their dashboards and integrated features like back-up cameras.
 If a driver is distracted by a smartphone, a passenger, or even another accident on the freeway, he or she can crash into you.
 Many rear-end collisions these days are caused by distracted drivers, and since these drivers rarely brake in time, you can expect whiplash and other injuries to follow.